Connect an existing Azure App Service to Azure Database for MySQL server

 Currently there are two solutions to enable access from an Azure App Service to an Azure Database for MySQL.
 Both solutions involve setting up server-level firewall rules.

 Azure Database for MySQL provides access security using a firewall to protect your data.
 When connecting from an Azure App Service to Azure Database for MySQL server, keep in mind that the outbound IPs of App Service are dynamic in nature.
+Choosing the "Allow access to Azure services" option will allow the app service to connect to the MySQL server.

 On the MySQL server blade, under the Settings heading, click Connection Security to open the Connection Security blade for Azure Database for MySQL.